rsmall1990/stock-portfolio/README.md

 # Stock Portfolio Project

-A basic stock portfolio tracker app
+Here is a basic stock portfolio tracker app called...you guessed it...Stock Portfolio

 ## Technologies Used